Professional wrestling aerial techniques: Rolling senton bomb

 Another variant where the attacking wrestler, facing away from the ring, does a 180° twist followed by the senton bomb.
 This was popularised by Jeff Hardy calling it Whisper in the Wind.
+This can be done with the opponent standing up or laying.
+Matt Riddle is also a notable user of this move, who calls it the Floating Bro.

 Shooting star senton

 Jumping forward from an elevated position, the attacking wrestler executes a mid-air backflip ending in a senton.

+Sky Twister Press

+Created by Chaparita Asari, the Sky Twister Press sees the attacking wrestler somersault backwards from an elevated position, twisting their body around in mid air so as to land back first on the opponent.

 Diving shoulder block

 The wrestler dives from an elevated position tucking both arms in, and striking a standing opponent with one shoulder to the upper body.

 Diving spear

 A diving version of the takedown known as a spear.
 A wrestler will jump from a raised platform driving a shoulder into the torso as pulling both the opponent's legs, forcing them down to the mat.

 Diving splash

 This basic maneuver involves a wrestler jumping forward from a raised platform, landing stomach first horizontally across an opponent lying on the ground below.
-This move was popularized by Jimmy Snuka, naming it the “Superfly Splash,” for his “Superfly” gimmick, and is currently used by Tamina Snuka as a tribute to her father.
-Australian wrestler and former WWE NXT superstar Bronson Reed uses this as a finishing move called "The Tsunami Splash".
+This move was popularized by Jimmy Snuka, naming it the Superfly Splash, for his “Superfly” gimmick, and is currently used by his daughter Tamina Snuka as a tribute to her father.
+The Usos also use this move as their finishers called the Uso Splash, and is also occasionally used by Solo Sikoa called Flying Solo.
+Bronson Reed also uses this as a finishing move called the Tsunami.